Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

-In public, Trump has come as close as he is likely to come to admitting he has lost, acknowledging there will be a transfer of power and confirming Friday that he will not attend President-elect Joe Biden’s inauguration.
-But in private, the president has tried to rationalize his actions, saying he wanted only to encourage a large protest that garnered news coverage and rattle members of Congress — not for his supporters to actually storm the Capitol in the worst breach of its security since the War of 1812.
+In public, Trump has come as close as he is likely to get to admitting he lost the election, acknowledging that there will be a transfer of power and confirming Friday that he will not attend President-elect Joe Biden’s inauguration.
+But in private, the president has tried to rationalize his actions, saying he wanted only to encourage a large protest that would garner news coverage and rattle members of Congress — not for his supporters to actually storm the Capitol in the worst breach of its security since the War of 1812.

 Legal advisers to the president and his allies expressed increasing concern Friday about possible criminal liability in the wake of Wednesday’s melee, according to a person familiar with the conversations.
 Trump has been told by attorneys that he could face legal jeopardy for inciting a mob; he has responded that it was never his intent to do so, according to a separate close adviser, who like others spoke on the condition of anonymity to disclose internal discussions surrounding the president.

-Meanwhile, Senate Republicans who declined an opportunity to evict Trump from public office last year are rapidly turning against him — pledging to entertain whatever impeachment charges the House may send and, in the case of one prominent senator, demanding his immediate resignation.
+Meanwhile, Senate Republicans who declined an opportunity to evict Trump from office last year are rapidly turning against him — pledging to entertain whatever impeachment charges the House may send and, in the case of one prominent senator, demanding his immediate resignation.

 “I want him out.
 He has caused enough damage,” Sen. Lisa Murkowski (R-Alaska) said in an interview with the Anchorage Daily News published Friday.
 “He’s either been golfing or he’s been inside the Oval Office fuming and throwing every single person who has been loyal and faithful to him under the bus, starting with the vice president.”